ministryofjustice/moj-frontend/docs/components/contextual-date/_overview.md

 </div>

 ## Overview
-Use the contextual date pattern to indicate important information about a date in a table to make it easier to scan, interpret and action where required.
+Use the contextual date component to indicate important information about a date in a table to make it easier to scan, interpret and action where required.

 ### How the component is currently used